Mobile Apps – The Perfect Addition To Your Business

 Perceive SEO as being a long-term process

-Are concerned with producing high quality content
+Are concerned with producing high quality content which serves a specific group

-Accept that ranking occurs incrementally
+Accept that ranking occurs incrementally, it takes time!

 Are methodical and scientific, but also aware of ‘wild cards’

-Strive to work ethically, and fair minded
+Strive to work ethically, and in a fair minded way

 Regard the Terms of Service of Google as a challenge, to be appeased but circumvented